OpenNews/srccon/logistics.md

 ## Thursday Night at SRCCON
 Thursday night, join us for SRCCON's evening fun: we'll be hosting games, lightning talks, a books share, a hack space, and more!
 There will be local beers available (and mini donuts!), and much more.
 [Learn more and sign up now](https://etherpad.mozilla.org/SRCCON2015).

+## SRCCON Attendee List
+If you'd like to let the rest of the conference know you'll be there, you can add your name to the [attendee list](https://etherpad.mozilla.org/SRCCON2015-attendees).

 ## More to Do/Eat/Drink/See/Dance To
 If you're looking for things to before, after, or during SRCCON, we have compiled [a guide to wonderful things in the Minneapolis-Saint Paul area](/guide), written by local news nerds.

 ## Alcoholics Anonymous
 On Thursday night, the closest meeting to SRCCON is at [Drinkytown AA, University Lutheran Church of Hope 601 13th Av SE](https://www.google.com/maps/place/University+Lutheran+Church+of+Hope/@44.983557,-93.235761,15z/data=!4m2!3m1!1s0x0:0x7e2b9cb466a3fbda?sa=X&ei=4jiEVZyHMcbgoASy45voCQ&ved=0CG8Q_BIwCg), which meets Thursday at 6:30pm.
 It is an "open" meeting, meaning that you don't have to be alcoholic to go.
 AA Minneapolis also hosts a [full list of area meetings](http://www.aaminneapolis.org/pages/meeting/meetings.asp?Location=74&Name=Minneapolis%2C%20Southeast&Image=minneapolissoutheast.gif#Thursday).

+## Transit
+The [Minneapolis METRO system](http://www.metrotransit.org/metro-system) is an easy way to get around the city.
+You can ride light rail from the airport to the conference hotel for $1.75: Take the northbound Blue Line to the Downtown East station, then transfer to the eastbound Green Line two stops to East Bank.
+You'll be looking right at [The Commons Hotel](http://www.commonshotel.com/).
+The [McNamara Alumni Center](http://www.mac-events.org/) conference venue is another block past the hotel, on SE Oak Street.

 ## Lodging
 Our conference rate at the [The Commons Hotel](http://www.commonshotel.com/) has expired, but you can call (800) 822-6757 or (612) 379-8888 to inquire about any rooms that might still be available.